Deep Safe Multi-Task Learning: Experiments

-We use the Deeplab-ResNet \citep{chen2017deeplab} with atrous convolutions, a popular architecture for pixel-wise prediction tasks, as encoders and the ASPP architecture \citep{chen2017deeplab} as decoders.
-We adopt the ResNet-50 for the CityScapes and NYUv2 datasets to implement the the Deeplab-ResNet, and use the smaller ResNet-18 for the larger PASCAL-Context and Taskonomy datasets for training efficiency.
-We use the cross-entropy loss for the semantic segmentation, human parts segmentation and saliency estimation tasks, the cosine similarity loss for the surface normal prediction task, and the L1 loss for other tasks.
-For optimization, we use the Adam method \citep{kingma2014adam} with the learning rate as $10^{-4}$.
+The baseline methods in comparison include the Single-Task Learning (STL) that trains each task separately, popular MTL architectures including the HPS model that adopts the multi-head hard sharing architecture, Cross-stitch \cite{misra2016cross}, MTAN \cite{liu2019end}, NDDR-CNN \cite{gao2019nddr}, RotoGrad \cite{javaloy2022rotograd}, and AFA \cite{cui2021adaptive}, and popular architecture learning methods for MTL such as MaxRoam \cite{MaxRoam}, TSN \cite{sun2021task}, MTL-NAS \cite{MTL-NAS}, BMTAS \cite{BMTAS}, and LTB \cite{LTB}.
+For fair comparison, we use the same backbone for all the models.
+Similar to \cite{liu2019end}, we use the Deeplab-ResNet \cite{chen2017deeplab} with atrous convolutions as encoders and the ASPP architecture \cite{chen2017deeplab} as decoders.
+We adopt the ResNet-50 pretrained on ImageNet for the CityScapes and NYUv2 datasets to implement the the Deeplab-ResNet, and use the pretrained ResNet-18 on the larger PASCAL-Context and Taskonomy datasets for training efficiency.
+We use the cross-entropy loss for the semantic segmentation, human parts segmentation and saliency estimation tasks, the cosine similarity loss for the surface normal prediction task, and the $L_1$ loss for other tasks.
+For the DSMTL-AL method, a module is defined as a layer in the Deeplab-ResNet model and the branch position is set before and after each layer.
+Therefore, we have five layers (including conv1) and have six branch positions.
+For optimization, we use the Adam method \cite{kingma2014adam} with the learning rate as $10^{-4}$.
 All the experiments are conducted on Tesla V100 GPUs.